MakarovArtyom/MakarovArtyom.github.io/_posts/2018-10-11-ab-testing.md

 ### Traditional A/B test - breif intoduction

 Performing taditional A/B testing, we need to deal with a number of approximations, that stand behind frequentist statistics approach.<br>
-Generally, this approach assumes the parameters of distribution are fixed and data generated randomly with respect of maximum likelihood function:
+Generally, this approach assumes the parameters of distribution are fixed and data generated randomly with respect of maximum likelihood function: <br>
 $$\hat\theta = argmax_\theta(X |\theta)$$

 We consider mean that stands for "bellshape" center and standard deviation (width) as parametres of normal distribution. <br>
 The probability in terms of frequentist statistics measures as the long-term frequency of event occurrence.
 However we don't actually know the real mean value - we know it's fixed and can be estimated from population sample only. <br>
 Common techniques, that frequentists use to make an assumption about estimate are:<br>

-- `$H_0$` hypothesis formulation;
+- $$H_0$$ hypothesis formulation;
 - Data collection;
 - Test statistics calculation with respect of p-values;
 - Confidence interval.